-Have you been working hard on your leaky gut treatment, only to have your digestive issues, eczema, brain fog, seasonal allergies, or other symptoms persist?
+Have you been working hard on treating your leaky gut, only to have your digestive issues, eczema, brain fog, seasonal allergies, or other symptoms persist?
 Don’t give up!
-Repairing a leaky gut can take time and there are many factors that can complicate your leaky gut treatment.
+Healing a leaky gut can take time and there are many factors that can complicate your treatment.

-In fact, you may simply be overlooking a few key steps in your leaky gut treatment.
-Once you’ve made the necessary tweaks to your leaky gut-repairing protocol, and continue to use essential supplements such as Leaky Gut Revive®, it should be smooth sailing.
+In fact, you may simply be overlooking a few key steps in treating your leaky gut.
+Once you’ve made the necessary tweaks to your leaky gut treatment protocol, and continue to use essential supplements such as Leaky Gut Revive®, it should be smooth sailing.
 Discover how these common mistakes can get in the way of your leaky gut treatment.

 1. Eating too many raw vegetables

 While it’s true that vegetables are good for your gut, too many raw vegetables could slow the progress of your leaky gut treatment.
 This is because digesting raw vegetables takes a lot of work, and if you’re short on digestive enzymes, raw veggies can contribute to bloating, gas, and other kinds of GI discomfort.
 Instead, focus on cooked vegetables while getting your gut back in shape.

 Another option during your leaky gut treatment is to drink juice or smoothies, as the vegetable nutrients are already partially broken down, making them easier for your body to digest and absorb.

 If you’re working to fix a leaky gut, you’ve presumably cut out triggering foods such as gluten, dairy, sugar, and all packaged and processed foods.
 However, if you’re still struggling with leaky gut symptoms such as irritable bowel syndrome (IBS) or chronic fatigue, you could be dealing with undiagnosed food sensitivity.